numisveinsson/SeqSeg/README.md

 Arguments:

--`data_dir`: This argument specifies the name of the folder containing the testing data (and test.json if applicable).
+-`data_dir`: This argument specifies the path to the folder containing the testing data (and seeds.json if applicable).

+-`nnunet_results_path`: This argument specifies the path to the nnUNet results folder containing the pre-trained model weights.

--`test_name`: This argument specifies the name of the nnUNet test to use.
+-`nnunet_type`: This argument specifies the type of nnUNet model to use.
 The default value is '3d_fullres'.
-Other possible values could be '2d', etc.
+Other possible values include '2d'.

 -`train_dataset`: This argument specifies the name of the dataset used to train the nnUNet model.
-For example, 'Dataset010_SEQCOROASOCACT'.
+For example, 'Dataset005_SEQAORTANDFEMOMR'.

--'config_name': This argument specifies the name of the config file to use.
-The default value is 'global.yml'.

 -`fold`: This argument specifies which fold to use for the nnUNet model.
 The default value is 'all'.

 -`img_ext`: This argument specifies the image extension.
-For example, '.nii.gz'.
+For example, '.nii.gz', '.mha', '.nrrd'.

+-`config_name`: This argument specifies the name of the config file to use.
+The default value is 'global'.

 -`outdir`: This argument specifies the output directory where the results will be saved.